chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 1.md

 ## Looking forward

 Hopefully this gives you a good sense of the overall *feel* of the moves currently under consideration in design the space.
 You may have some opinions already about which of these you like best—certainly I did when I first started thinking about this.
-Even so, I hope you’ll also consider the tradeoffs here with an open mind as I present them in the weeks ahead!
+Even so, I hope you’ll also consider the tradeoffs here with an open mind as I present them!
+You can start by reading [**Part 2**](https://v5.chriskrycho.com/journal/ember-template-imports/part-2/).